The Kuklinski Family

-On the same day, Ellen and Jacob Kuklinski surrounded by their children and grandchildren, outside the Sacred Heart church in Inglewood.
+On the same day, Ellen and Jacob Kuklinski surrounded by their children and grandchildren, outside the Sacred Heart Catholic Church in Inglewood.

-Jacob’s first job in Inglewood was a three-month stint at the Fun Ho! factory.
-After a short time with the local concrete works, he found full-time employment with SJ Slater, alongside Joe, where he worked preparing cars for panel-beating until he retired at 70.
+Jacob’s first job in Inglewood had been a three-month stint at the Fun Ho! factory.
+After a short time with the local concrete works, he found full-time employment alongside Joe at SJ Slater, preparing cars for painting until he retired at 70.

-Ellen told the reporter that she “would love to go back to the farm tomorrow.”
+Ellen told the reporter she “would love to go back to the farm tomorrow.”